continuous-foundation/banff-2025/workshop/index.md

 On the first day of the workshop we set context, introduced each other, created personas, went through the pre-workshop survey results, used the iceberg model to go deep into the mindsets and systems behind events, ideated a preferable future and chose a movement together: composable science.
 :::

-:::{card} 📽️ Day 2 — Setting the Context, Building the Core, Designing the Movement
+:::{card} 📽️ Day 2 — Story, Strategy, and Activation
-:url: day-1.md
+:url: day-2.md
 On Day 2, we translated the vision of composable science into shared values, plain-language poetry, clear value propositions, and future-focused stories—moving from abstract ideals to actionable narratives that grounded the movement in collaboration, reuse, and real-world impact.
 :::